 Price range: VND 40,000 - VND 90,000/bowl

 Thanks to the geographic location surrounded by thousands of rivers, the cuisine in Southern Vietnam mostly consists of fish, and like other regions, people always aim to prepare such nutritious and tasteful meals.
-These dishes are not very complicated and luxurious, they are just some traditional ordinary meal, but they hold the soul of this land.
+These dishes are not very complicated and luxurious, they are just some traditional ordinary meals, but they hold the soul of this land.

 Learn more about Vietnamese foods: